Back to Blog

 What is vouch?

 TLS is the protocol underlying every HTTPS connection.
-When your browser connects to instagram.com, they perform a handshake: the server presents a certificate proving its identity, both sides agree on a session key, and all subsequent data is encrypted with that shared secret.
+When your browser connects to instagram.com, they perform a so-called handshake: the server presents a certificate proving its identity, both sides agree on a session key, and all subsequent data is encrypted with that shared secret.

 ClientNotaryServer (Instagram)ClientHello + notary witness requestServerHello + certificatenotary co-signs session keyGET /insights (encrypted request)Encrypted response — notary commits hashNotary generates ZK proof from committed response · no plaintext leaves client